 \textbf{Time trends}

 Figure~\ref{fig:prop_and_prescr} plots trends in prescriptive and propositional knowledge over time.
 Notably, both measures closely track the timing of the Industrial Revolution \citep{Clark2007,Allen2009,bouscasse2025did}.
-We can see that the middle of the eighteenth century witnessed the transition from linear to exponential growth in both $\Omega$ and $\lambda$.
-Note that the exponential growth is especially pronounced for $\lambda$.
+We can see that the by middle of the eighteenth century, the growth rate in both $\Omega$ and $\lambda$ increased markedly.
+Note that the increase in the growth rate is especially pronounced for $\lambda$.
 However, even before that, propositional and prescriptive knowledge started to slowly grow post 1700.
 For comparison, figure~\ref{fig:all_estc} plots the number of all English publications over time.
 Appendix figure~\ref{fig:prop_and_prescr_share} further reports the share of propositional and prescriptive knowledge over time.
 It shows that the share of prescriptive knowledge in Britain's knowledge production began to continuously increase from the early eighteenth century.

 Lastly, there are some salient patterns in the seventeenth century that need to be further discussed.
 First, we see a spike in all English publications during the period of the English Civil War, 1642--1649, and the interregnum 1649--1660.\footnote{On this, see \citet[pp. 163--165]{Raymond2003}.} We can also notice a jump in propositional publications post 1649.
 The jump likely reflects the beginning of the English Scientific Revolution in the 1650s that witnessed the invisible college as the origin of the Royal Society as well as the experimental philosophical club at the University of Oxford.\footnote{For further studies on science at the universities, see \cite{Koschnick2025}. \cite{Merton1938} argued that the Parliamentarian victory and Puritanism lay at the origin of the beginning of the Scientific Revolution in England.
 However, this has been controversially discussed in the historical literature \cite{Cohen1994}.} Additionally, the Civil War, 1642--1649 might have either suppressed or delayed scientific publications.